Checking Temporal Properties of Presburger Counter Systems using Reachability Analysis: Implementation and Results

+Intuitively this is because any trace in the system along which \emph{dirty} is continuously not equal to 1 needs to take transition $t_1$ repeatedly (the actions of transitions $t_2$ and $t_3$ set $\dirt$ to 1).
+However, transition $t_1$ can be taken sequentially at most as many times as the initial value of \emph{invalid}.
+Therefore, there exists no infinite trace in the system along which $\dirt\neq 1$ holds continuously.
+Routine $\computeGlobalName$ is able to terminate on this example with the solution $\fls$.

-From the $45$ example systems in the bundle, we chose, using a simple sufficient condition that we designed, $17$ systems that are guaranteed to \emph{not} have a trace-flattening wrt $\phiinit$.
-We chose such systems because they are \emph{outside} the class of systems addressed by the previous approach of Demri et al.~\cite{dem2006} and on which our approaches are known to definitely terminate.
+From the 45 systems that come with the Fast toolkit (version 2.1), we chose, using a simple sufficient condition that we designed, $14$ systems that are guaranteed to \emph{not} have a trace-flattening with respect to their respective sets of initial states.
+We chose such systems because they lie \emph{outside} the class of systems addressed by the previous approach of Demri et al.~\cite{dem2006}, and are amenable to our approach using Fast as the underlying reachability analysis tool.
 In other words, they are the more challenging systems.

-These systems (including the remaining 28 in the toolkit) were analyzed previously only with reachability queries; the toolkit as such does not contain any sample temporal properties for these systems.
-Therefore, after studying these systems we identified natural $\eg$ properties for these systems.
-The properties we identified for any system were such that either all the initial states (i.e., $\phiinit$) or all the reachable states (i.e., $\phireach$) of the system are ideally expected to satisfy either the property or its negation.
-However, in practice, because the given counter systems are \emph{abstractions} of the actual underlying protocols/mechanisms, and do not represent them precisely, the actual precise solution to a system-property pair is not always equal to the ideal solution.

-We identified two properties each for two of the systems, and one each for the 15 remaining systems.
-In other words, we obtained 19 different system-property pairs (which we refer to simply as \emph{input pairs} in the sequel).

-\paragraph{Results.} We ran both our algorithms on the 19 input pairs, with a uniform 1-hour timeout.
-Algorithm $\computeGlobalOverName$ terminated on 10 pairs, while algorithm $\computeGlobalUnderName$ terminated on 5 of these 10 pairs.
-Neither algorithm terminated on the remaining 9 pairs within 1 hour.

-We summarize the results on which at least one of our algorithms terminated in Figure~\ref{tbl:terminated}.
-Each row in the table corresponds to results from both algorithms on an input pair.
-The first column in this table is the name of the system (shortened to three letters).
-The next two columns give information about the system.
-Columns $4-7$ of the table correspond to results from algorithm $\computeGlobalUnderName$, while columns $8-10$ correspond to results from algorithm $\computeGlobalOverName$.
-The meanings of these columns have been explained in the caption of the figure.
-We provide complete details of each input pair in the table, such as a description of the system and of the property at this site: \url{http://www.csa.iisc.ernet.in/~raghavan/egPropResults/}.

-\paragraph{Discussion.} The first five rows in the table in Figure~\ref{tbl:terminated} describe input pairs on which both our algorithms terminated.
-We observe that the algorithm $\computeGlobalOverName$ takes more time than the algorithm $\computeGlobalUnderName$ for smaller systems.
-This is mainly because of the large number of $\mathit{pre}^*$ queries issued by algorithm $\computeGlobalOverName$.
-But for system centralserver, shown in the fifth row of the table, $\computeGlobalUnderName$ takes a longer time.
-This is because it has to explore $96$ flattenings; this involves a large number of $\mathit{pre}^k$ and $\mathit{pre}^*$ queries to the reachability engine when compared to the number of queries posed by algorithm $\computeGlobalOverName$ in $4$ iterations.